Juniors in Training

 How will the mentors stay in touch with the students?

-How will the students be involved in the July/September Primary Camp?
+How will the students be involved in the July Primary Camp?

-Students will come as helpers on one of the Primary Camps during the year.
+Students will come as helpers on the July Primary Camp in the July holidays.
 Their tasks may include helping behind the scenes, setting up activities, helping in the kitchen, being part of the camp meetings, also helping to organise and run an activity.
 This is all designed to help students learn servant leadership and what it is like being a leader on camp.
 Students may or may not stay onsite during the camps, depending upon space.

 Is there a cost?

-The only costs to be incurred will be the camp fee for the JT’s camp in December, and for a camp t-shirt.
+The costs to be part of the JTs program are the camp fee for the July Camp ($200) and for a camp t-shirt ($15).

 Who should I contact if I have any questions?